sktrinh12/multi-param-query-builder-cellular-assays/README.md

 Jenkins CI/CD pipline.
 The `Jenkinsfile` can be inspected to understand what is performed.
 Basically, the docker image is built, then pushed to ECR, then deployed using `helm`.
 The app lives in the main `apps` namespace within `helm` as well as `kubectl`.
 Run `kubectl get all -n apps -l app=compound-comparison-tool` to get the kubernetes resources.
+Currently, the app can be visited by navigating to: `http://compound.comparison.kinnate`